daviddewhurst/daviddewhurst.github.io/glppl/index.md

 `glppl` is also useful for doing inference over open-universe probabilistic programs when you intend to deploy inferred models for prediction or forecasting.
-Using `glppl`, you can infer the MLE, MAP, or full posterior over graph structures and choose one or more of these structures to deploy. `glppl` contains *alpha* functionality to automatically translate your graph probabilistic program into a bespoke memory-safe (zero dynamic allocation) C99 probabilistic graphical model library.
+Using `glppl`, you can infer the MLE, MAP, or full posterior over graph structures and choose one or more of these structures to deploy. `glppl` contains *alpha* functionality to automatically translate your graph probabilistic program into a bespoke memory-safe (zero dynamic allocation) C99 probabilistic graphical model library constructed from [`ccyan`](../ccyan/) primitives.

 As always, read the [documentation](./docs/index.html), get the [source](https://gitlab.com/drdewhurst/lppl-graph), download [tagged versions](./distros/index.md).